TJUMomonga/hello-world/README.md

 # hello-world
-This repository is to test.
+This repository is a test.